A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Fast dynamic adaptive meshing

 The simplest possible strategy for \eqref{MA-eqn-dyn-discrete} is to compute each map $\psi_k$ using static SAM.
-Our numerical experiments indicate that static SAM is optimal in terms of efficiency for a single mesh generation call.
-However, for unsteady fluids simulations which require dynamic meshing at every time-step, the use of static SAM can be expensive due to the computational bottleneck in the flowmap integration stage.
+Our numerical experiments indicate that static SAM is highly efficient for a single mesh generation call.
+However, for unsteady fluids simulations which require dynamic meshing at every time-step, the use of static SAM can be expensive at high resolutions due to the computational bottleneck in the transport equation solve stage.

 Specifically, suppose that the target Jacobian function has large deviation from the identity i.e. $||1/\Ge -1||_{L^\infty} \gg 1$.
 Then the associated potential $\Phi$ solving \eqref{alg1-Poisson} has large gradients, and the flowmap velocity \eqref{alg1-flowmap-velocity} will therefore be large in magnitude.
-Consequently, many pseudo-time steps will be required in the flowmap integration to preserve stability and accuracy of the computed numerical solution for $\eta(x,\tau)$.
-Each pseudo-time step requires the evaluation of the composition $\ve \circ \eta(x,\tau)$, numerically computed by interpolation, and this is the calculation which requires the most computational expense.
+Consequently, many pseudo-time steps will be required in the transport equation solve to preserve stability and accuracy of the computed numerical solution for $\eta(x,\tau)$.
+In particular, the stability condition \eqref{CFL-pseudo} forces the pseudo-time step to decay like $\mathcal{O}\left(N^{-1/2}\right)$, so that the overall complexity of the SAM algorithm is $\mathcal{O}\left(N^{3/2}\right)$.
+For large $N$, this can become prohibitively computationally expensive.
 In the next section, we resolve this issue via a novel reformulation of \eqref{MA-eqn-dyn-discrete}.